ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Power Apps and Power Automate is built with an underlying connector that allows application to consume to be displayed and business process to act on this information.
 These connectors provide ability to consume or leverage on existing business tools.
 Power Apps and Power Automate connectors can be categorised as:

-* Office 365 Connectors – Office 365 Connectors provides data access to Office 365 applications (e.g. SharePoint, Teams)
+* Office 365 Connectors – Office 365 Connectors provides data access to Office 365 applications (e.g. SharePoint, Teams).
 * Azure Services Connectors – Azure services connector provides Power Apps and Power Automate access to consume Azure Services (e.g. Azure Cosmos DB, Azure Computer Vision).
 * Third Party Connectors – Third Party Connectors allows external vendors to provide a service to Power Apps and Power Automate (e.g. Adobe Reader Sign).
 * On-premises data connectors – On-premises data connectors allows Power Apps and Power Automate to consume data from a variety of sources.